oshahliver/picse/README.md

 | Mantle $\rm[FeO]/[FeO + MgO]$         | 0 - 0.5                    |
 | Mantle $\rm[SiO_2]/[SiO_2 + MgO]$         | 0.33 - 0.67                    |

+You may use the code outside of these ranges but I cannot guarantee that your models will converge properly and efficiently if you do so.

 To set up a simple planetary model import the ```planet_creator``` (handles the planetary objects and their properties) and the ```planet_iterator``` (handles the matching of boundary conditions).